 How it works

-The Separation Guide is a resource hub for people going through, or considering, a separation or divorce.
+The Separation Guide is a social enterprise that provides support, education and connection hub for people going through or considering a separation or divorce.

 We have a network of professionals who can help guide people through, including Mediators, Family Lawyers, financial advisors, psychologists and more.